Aggregation of financial markets: Acknowledgment

 \section{Acknowledgment}

 The authors want to extend their gratitude to Zachary Feinstein.
 His excellent presentation at the UCLA research seminar in Mathematical Finance and the follow-up discussions inspired the authors to this research project.
+Additionally, the first author would like to thank Stefano Olla for pointing out the importance of thermodynamics in the natural sciences.